software-mansion/react-native-screens/createNativeStackNavigator/README.md

 #### `autoCapitalize`

-Controlles whether text is automatically auto-capitalized as it is entered by the user.
+Controls whether the text is automatically auto-capitalized as it is entered by the user.
 Possible values:

 - `none`